cis-ncbj/app-service-api/Docs/_build/html/_sources/webapi.txt

 * Waiting - Job is waiting for validation by AppServer
 * Queued - Job is submitted to PBS and awaiting in queue
 * Running - Job is performing calculations
-* Done - Job has finished successfuly
+* Done - Job has finished successfully
 * Failed - Job has finished with non zero exit code.
 The exit code is returned along with the status message e.g.: "Failed: 127"
 * Aborted - Job execution was aborted due to an error - either malformed job